 So, if you’re here to learn more about making money online, or to find out if Lionbridge Smart Crowd is scam… you’ve come to the right place.

-Please note, I am not an affiliate for Lionbridge Smart Crowd or Lionbridge Technologies.
-This review has been researched with information and testimonials that are available online in the public domain.
+Please note, I am not a member or an affiliate for Lionbridge Smart Crowd or Lionbridge Technologies.
+This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What is Lionbridge?

 According to Lionbridge, they are a company committed to helping their customers master global customer enablement by bringing them the next generation of enterprise outsourcing.

 I don’t know how you feel about that… but I have something thing to say...

 Customers mastering global customer enablement?